Non linear Schr{\"o}dinger limit of bosonic ground states, again: An information-theoretic quantum de Finetti theorem

 \section{An information-theoretic quantum de Finetti theorem}

 Here we reproduce, for the convenience of the reader, the statement and proof of a Theorem of Brand\~{a}o and Harrow.
 No claim of originality is thus made.
-See also the lecture notes~\cite{BraChrHarWal-16}.
+See also the lecture notes~\cite{BraChrHarWal-16} and~\cite{LiSmi-15}, which contains results related to~\cite{BraHar-12}.